alifahfathonah/electronic-signature-portal/README.md

 This project uses the eID Easy API to simplify the generation of Qualified Electronic Signatures - the highest grade of electronic signatures.

+## This is initial preview
+This project was developed in Garage48 and as of this moment is not fully tested and not fully complete yet.
+If you are interested in getting notified when stable version is ready then write to info@eideasy.com

 ## Developer workflow
 Wish to make changes to the codebase?
 There are several ways to set this project up on your dev environment.
 Here's the easiest one.